 Cinnamon – Controls larvae and damping off

-BT – Bacteria thuringiensis var. israelensis – Controls larvae very effectively
+BT – Bacillus thuringiensis var. israelensis – Controls larvae very effectively

 Beneficial Nematodes – Controls larvae